b3h3moth/UnixCentric/C/libraries/igraph/README.md

 ## igraph

-igraph a collection of network analysis tools to design directed acyclic graphs
+igraph is a collection of network analysis tools (directed acyclic graphs)

 ### Package and Header library